Putin discusses Mideast with Trump, hosts Abbas

 The Palestinian leader was visiting Moscow in a bid to secure Putin's support after Trump outraged the Palestinians and their allies by recognising Jerusalem as Israel's capital.

-The "situation is far from what we want to see," Putin told his guest, adding that he has "always supported the Palestinian people".
+The "situation is far from what we want to see," Putin said, adding that he has "always supported the Palestinian people".

-"It is very important for us to know your personal opinion in order to set the record straight and put in place a common approach to solve this problem," Putin said.
+"It is very important for us to know your personal opinion in order to set the record straight and put in place a common approach to solve this problem," Putin told his guest.

+Trump told Putin that "now is the time to work toward an enduring peace agreement", according to a White House statement.

 Abbas has refused any contact with Trump's administration since Washington's decision at the end of last year.